quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ### ACK_LB Message {#message-ack-lb}

    A server uses the ACK_LB message (type=0x00) to acknowledge a QUIC-LB packet received from the load balancer.
-Beyond the ACK-LB message has no additional payload beyond the QUIC-LB packet header.
+The ACK-LB message has no additional payload beyond the QUIC-LB packet header.

    Load balancers SHOULD continue to retransmit a QUIC-LB packet until a valid